Aretha Franklin funeral: Nation mourns and celebrates the Queen of Soul

 Franklin will be buried in 24-karat gold plated Promethean casket made of solid bronze.
 The interior is finished with champagne velvet.
 Franklin's title, “Queen of Soul,” and her name “Aretha Franklin” are embroidered in the casket with gold metallic thread.

-Franklin’s body arrived at Greater Grace Temple in Detroit earlier this morning in a white 1940 LaSalle hearse.
-The private funeral, which is being livestreamed, is scheduled to start at 10 a.m.
-ET.
+She wore red on Tuesday, powder blue on Wednesday, rose gold on Thursday and gold lamé today.
+She was dressed in a sparkling full-length gold dress with sequined heels for her final outfit.

-The vintage two-door, three-speed LaSalle made by Cadillac is the same vehicle used to carry the Rev. C.L.
-Franklin, father of the Queen of Soul, in 1984; David Ruffin, baritone for the Temptations, in 1991; and Rosa Parks, civil rights icon, in 2005.
+Franklin’s casket was carried to the church Friday morning in a white 1940 LaSalle hearse that also carried civil rights icon Rosa Parks in 2005.
+The private funeral, which is being live-streamed, is expected to last at least six hours and has an epic program.

 Lines formed very early Friday morning outside for today’s funeral.
 Most mourners came dressed in church clothes and carrying folding chairs.